 Sunday Riley Saturn Sulfur Spot Treatment – If you are still experiencing occasional breakouts, adding this spot treatment will help due to the 10% Sulfur, 4% Niacinamide, Tea Tree Oil, and Manuka Oil.

-On top of a great skincare routine, you need to be sure to watch what you eat as well.
+On top of a great skincare routine, be sure to watch what you eat as well.
 A healthy diet is a huge factor in how your skin looks too.
 You will probably already be eating right while pregnant!
-Still, here is an article of the best foods to eat that can help with acne, and those to avoid:
+Still, here is an article on the best foods to eat that can help with acne, and those to avoid:

 You can also use salt water in combination to the skincare routine mentioned above.
 If you are wanting to avoid all skincare products while pregnant, using salt water for acne is a great all natural way to get breakouts under control.

 I used this specific method to get rid of acne during my first pregnancy as well, with great success.

 Here is why pregnancy can wreak havoc on your skin.

 Pregnancy can definitely cause acne.
 The mechanisms by which pregnancy alters the course of acne are not well understood.
 Yet, is most likely that it is exacerbated during this time due to the new hormones and other proteins created by the baby and the mother’s endocrine glands.
 1 This also causes a variety of other dermatological changes for the mom over the course of 9 months.